0xC-M0NK3Y/bic-website/README.md

 + Create database with this .sql
 + Create the filters with the database
 + Create the index.php
 + Create the individual pages with the database

-+ mini script to update colors from config file (not really used or usefull)
+It has now accounts, you can select the bic you have and you want, you got 2 lists.